niouraki/Udacity-arcade-game/README.md

 - If you collide with the enemies, you lose one point.
 - If you get 5 points, you receive a congratulations message.
 - If your points are below 0, you get a motivational message.
-- When you reach the water or collide with the enemies, you will hear a sound.
+- When you reach the water, collide with the enemies or collect a heart you will hear a sound.

 ### Technologies used
 - html